9 Best Bell Ringers for Middle School To Focus Students Fast

 4. Sudoku Puzzles

-It’s ideal if your collection of bell ringers for middle school include a critical thinking activity or two.
+It’s ideal if your collection of bell ringers for middle school includes a critical thinking activity or two.

 That’s where Sudoku puzzles come in.